awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-viewercertificate.md

 `AcmCertificateArn`  <a name="cfn-cloudfront-distribution-viewercertificate-acmcertificatearn"></a>
 In CloudFormation, this field name is `AcmCertificateArn`\.
 Note the different capitalization\.
 If the distribution uses `Aliases` \(alternate domain names or CNAMEs\) and the SSL/TLS certificate is stored in [AWS Certificate Manager \(ACM\)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html), provide the Amazon Resource Name \(ARN\) of the ACM certificate\.
 CloudFront only supports ACM certificates in the US East \(N\.
 Virginia\) Region \(`us-east-1`\)\.
-If you specify an ACM certificate ARN, you must also specify values for `MinimumProtocolVerison` and `SSLSupportMethod`\. \(In CloudFormation, the field name is `SslSupportMethod`\.
+If you specify an ACM certificate ARN, you must also specify values for `MinimumProtocolVersion` and `SSLSupportMethod`\. \(In CloudFormation, the field name is `SslSupportMethod`\.
 Note the different capitalization\.\)
 *Required*: Conditional
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)